Recommended for long-term investors who are looking for great ETF and mutual fund offers

 |$0 for first 100 trades per year, $2 thereafter||$0||$0 for first 100 trades per year, $8 thereafter||$0||$0 for first 25 trades per year, $2 + $1 per options contract thereafter|

-In this review, we calculated with the fees for Vanguard's basic service, called Standard.
+In this review, we calculated the fees for Vanguard's basic service, called Standard.

 Stock fees and ETF fees

-Vanguard has generally average stock fees, but the ETFs are free.
+Vanguard has generally low stock fees and the ETFs are free.

 The commission for stocks is $7 per trade for the first 25 trades per year and $20 per trade thereafter.

-If you prefer stock trading on margin or short sale, check Vanguard financing rates.
+If you prefer stock trading on margin, check Vanguard's margin rates.

-Financing rates or margin rate is charged when you trade on margin or short a stock.
-This basically means that you borrow money or stocks from your broker to trade.
-For this borrowed money/stock you have to pay interest.
-This is the financing rate.
+Margin rate is charged, when you trade on margin.
+This means that you borrow money or stocks from your broker to trade.
+For this borrowed money/stock, you have to pay interest.
 It can be a significant proportion of your trading costs.

-Vanguard's financing rate is volume-tiered as well.
-It applies a base rate plus a premium depending on the financed amount.
-The base rate is set by its discretion, at the time of the Vanguard review the base rate was 6.0%.
+Vanguard's margin rate is volume-tiered as well.
+It applies a base rate plus a premium, depending on the financed amount.
+The base rate is set at Vanguard's discretion.
+At the time of the review the base rate was 6.0%.